M109 - Spiral Galaxy in Ursa Major

 Processing: Focused and captured, RAW to TIFF conversion,

-flat frame calibration, Digital Development, resizing and JPEG conversion in ImagesPlus.
+flat and dark frame calibration, auto alignment, Digital Development, resizing and JPEG conversion in ImagesPlus.

 Final tweaking in Photoshop